Competition Authority

 - To observe that measures taken by public entities do not restrict competition, and to indicate to the relevant authorities any means by which competition can be made more effective and the entry of new competitors into the market facilitated

-The Competition Authority (isl.
-Samkeppniseftirlitið) was launched on 1 July 2005, at the time of entry into force of the Competition Act No. 44/2005 (in icelandic).
-By the same Act, the former Competition Authority (icel.
-Samkeppnisstofnun) and Competition Council (icel.
-Samkeppnisráð) were discontinued.
+The Icelandic Competition Authority (Samkeppniseftirlitið) was founded on 1 July 2005, when the Competition Act No. 44/2005 entered into force.
+By the same Act, the former Icelandic Competition Authority (Samkeppnisstofnun) and Competition Council (Samkeppnisráð) were discontinued.